mfaulise/consulting/content/resume.md

 **Dec 2023 – present**

-As a freelance consultant, I solve technical problems that directly impact my clients’ business concerns.
+As a freelance consultant, I solve technical problems directly impacting my clients’ business concerns.
 I work closely with these clients to understand their requirements, plan solutions, implement them, and design training and documentation to assist with future development and maintenance.
 I focus on leveling up the organization’s technical competence to compete in a